Putri Kusuma Wardani: Career

-2023–2025
+2023–2024: Korea Masters title

 Entering the 2023 season, Wardani began to regularly participate in the BWF grade 2 events.
 In the nine BWF World Tours she participated in during the first semester of 2023, her best performance was reaching the quarter-finals in the Swiss Open, Orléans Masters and Taipei Open.
 The rest, she had to suffer defeat in the early rounds of the Indonesia Masters, Thailand Masters, Spain Masters, Malaysia Masters, Thailand Open and Indonesia Open.
 She also took part in her second Asian Championships, but had to lose in the first round.
 Apart from that, she was also a member of the Indonesian team that competed in the Asia Mixed Team Championships and Sudirman Cup, but the team had to fall in the quarter-finals in both events.